 Missouri is slated to execute Ernest Johnson.
-Lawmakers and the Pope want his life to be spared.
+Lawmakers and the pope want his life to be spared.

 Missouri’s Supreme Court in August declined to halt Johnson’s execution and wrote in its decision that Johnson’s own recollections of the crime that he later relayed to a doctor “illustrate Johnson’s ability to plan, strategize, and problem solve — contrary to a finding of substantial subaverage intelligence.”

-Johnson was convicted of murder in 1995, one year after prosecutors said he brutally beat three people to death with a claw hammer inside Casey’s General Store as he robbed the store during closing for drug money.
+Johnson was convicted of murder in 1995, one year after prosecutors said he brutally beat three people to death with a claw hammer inside Casey’s General Store as he robbed it during closing for drug money.
 His victims included Mary Bratcher, 46; Mable Scruggs, 57; and Fred Jones, 58.
-Authorities said after the killings, Johnson hid their bodies in a walk-in cooler.
+Authorities said that after the killings, Johnson hid their bodies in a walk-in cooler.

-Advocates for Johnson, including Bush and Cleaver, acknowledge the severity of his crime while also noting he has had developmental delays since birth, when he was born with fetal alcohol syndrome to a mother who battled addiction.
+Advocates for Johnson, including Bush and Cleaver, acknowledge the severity of his crime while noting he has had developmental delays since birth, when he was born with fetal alcohol syndrome to a mother who battled addiction.

 Johnson also underwent surgery in 2008 to remove most, but not all, of a brain tumor.
-The operation required removing as much of 20 percent of his brain tissue, the AP reports, which his advocates say has further reduced his intellectual capacity.
+The operation required removing as much as 20 percent of his brain tissue, the AP reported, which his advocates say has further reduced his intellectual capacity.

-In May, Johnson unsuccessfully petitioned the U.S. Supreme Court to allow him to be executed by firing squad rather than lethal injection, which he argued could cause painful seizures that he now experiences as a result of his surgery.
+In May, Johnson unsuccessfully petitioned the U.S. Supreme Court to allow him to be executed by firing squad rather than lethal injection, which lawyers argued could cause painful seizures that he now experiences as a result of his surgery.

 In addition to the members of Congress, Pope Francis on Monday requested clemency for Johnson in a letter to Parson via Archbishop Christophe Pierre, the Vatican’s ambassador to the United States.
-Pierre wrote the Pope’s request did not refute that “grave crimes such as his deserve grave punishment,” but urged the governor to consider “the simple fact of Mr. Johnson’s humanity and the sacredness of all human life.”
+Pierre wrote the that Pope’s request did not deny that “grave crimes such as his deserve grave punishment” but urged the governor to consider “the simple fact of Mr. Johnson’s humanity and the sacredness of all human life.”

-It is unclear if Parson will intervene in Johnson’s case.
+It is unclear whether Parson will intervene in Johnson’s case.

-The Kansas City Star’s Editorial Board, which has called for clemency in Johnson’s case, took a critical view of the governor in a September op-ed for his unwillingness to use his power to convene a board of inquiry that could subpoena witnesses and conclusively determine Johnson’s intellectual disability.
+The Kansas City Star’s Editorial Board, which has called for clemency in the case, took a critical view of the governor in a September op-ed for his unwillingness to use his power to convene a board of inquiry that could subpoena witnesses and conclusively determine Johnson’s intellectual disability.

 The editorial contrasted Parson’s inaction in Johnson’s case with his quickness in pardoning Mark and Patricia McCloskey, a White St. Louis couple who pleaded guilty to assault after waving guns at Black Lives Matter demonstrators during a protest that wound through their neighborhood last year.